TheStreett/streamlit-text-classification/README.md

-# Streamlit Image Classification on AIModelShare Example
+# Streamlit Text Classification on AIModelShare Example
 This repository contains a sample streamlit web application that uses [AIModelShare](https://github.com/AIModelShare/aimodelshare) Playground as the model endpoint.
-This sample webapp is currently live on https://share.streamlit.io/raudipra/streamlit-image-classification/main
+This sample webapp is currently live on https://share.streamlit.io/raudipra/streamlit-text-classification/main

 ## How to install
 `pip3 install -r requirements.txt`.